hasanpir-dev/Task-manager-with-React/README.md

-Simple Task Manger Project, used Context Api with localStorage
+Simple #React Task Manger Project, used Context Api with localStorage